 - 7.2.1.
 Postgraduate research students should have opportunities for effective representation on decision-making bodies, such as the Departmental Postgraduate Committee, as well as the Departmental Board (for Unreserved Business). - 7.2.2.
 PGR Reps represent the views and interests of postgraduate research students to the Graduate School, individual academic Departments and the Students' Union.
 PGR Reps are recruited by the Students' Union for a period of one year to represent the academic School within which their home Departments are based.
-The Students' Union keeps Reps informed and up-to-date with developments on a regular basis and ensures that they are fully supported in their roles through regular contact and training sessions. - 7.2.3.
-At the College level, two postgraduate research student representatives will be nominated to sit on the Postgraduate Research (PGR) Board; this will include, ex officio, the officer of the Students' Union whose portfolio includes postgraduate student matters.
+The Students' Union keeps Reps informed and up-todate with developments on a regular basis and ensures that they are fully supported in their roles through regular contact and training sessions. - 7.2.3.
+At the College level, two postgraduate research student representatives will be nominated to sit on the Postgraduate Research (PGR) Board. - 7.2.4.

-- 7.2.4.
 The PGR Reps will meet with representatives of the Graduate School on a periodic basis throughout the academic year. - 7.2.5.
 The Students' Union provides a confidential and independent advice service on welfare and academic matters.
 Full details about support available are set out on the Students' Union website. - 7.2.6.
-The PGR Reps will also be invited to take part in the Graduate School Advisory Group once a term.
+The PGR Reps will also be invited to take part in the meetings with the Graduate School Advisory Group on a periodic basis.
 The Graduate School Advisory group seeks to bring together students and staff to solicit direct feedback on Graduate School provision and support, with a particular focus on equality and diversity.
 It also aims to empower student led projects.